diyessi/explications/content/articles/srt1.md

        OCT 100360000001      LUMPED CONSTANT                           MISRT1045
 ```

-# Simplified description of the IBM 704
+# A simplified description of the IBM 704

-`MISRT1` will be described a few instructions at a time, with new operations explained as they are first encountered using a simplified architecture.
-For a more detailed description, using 1954 terminology, see [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf).
+`MISRT1` will be described a few instructions at a time, with new operations explained as they are first encountered.
+The manual [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf) provides a detailed description of the 704 aimed at the typical user of 1954.
+A simplified description sufficient for understanding the operations in `MISRT1` is presented here.
 Some additional references are provided at the end of this section.

-## Arithmetic
+## Arithmetic logic unit

-There are two special-purpose arithmetic registers:
+A diagram of a modern processor shows a central arithmetic logic unit (ALU) with two inputs and one output.
+The inputs and outputs include various registers and may also include a few other sources and destinations such as caches or buses, depending on the architecture.
+The 704 is more like a calculator where each action combines the displayed value with some other value to produce a new displayed value.
+In the 704, a pair of special-purpose registers plays the role of the displayed value:
  - `AC`, a 38 bit *accumulator* used as a source and destination for most operations,
  - `MQ`, a 36 bit *multiplier-quotient* register mainly used for operations such as multiplication and division that require a pair of registers.
+These contents of these registers were actually displayed in binary on the console via lights.

 The highest order bit is called `S` and the low 35 bits are `1` through `35` with `35` being the lowest order.
 The two additional bits in `AC` between `S` and `1` are called `Q` and `P`:
 ```